 The degree of Doctor of Philosophy (CDOO1) is a research degree under supervision and examination is by thesis alone.
+The following are notes on specific qualifications.
 Prospective candidates should consult the appropriate Head of Department, School or section concerned to discuss both the proposed topic and the availability of suitable supervision.
 The Faculty Office should be contacted for details regarding the application process.